Man in Germany gets 90 COVID-19 shots to sell forged passes

 He was caught at a vaccination center in Eilenburg in Saxony when he showed up for a COVID-19 shot for the second day in a row.
 Police confiscated several blank vaccination cards from him and initiated criminal proceedings.

-It was not immediately clear what kind of impact the approximately 90 shots of COVID-19 vaccines, which were from different brands, had on the man’s personal health.
+It was not immediately clear what impact the approximately 90 shots of COVID-19 vaccines, which were from different brands, had on the man’s personal health.

 German police have conducted many raids in connection with forgery of vaccination passports in recent months.
-Many COVID-19 deniers refuse to get vaccinated in Germany, but at the same want to have the coveted COVID-19 passports that make access to public life and many venues such as restaurants, theaters, swimming pools or work places much easier.
+Many COVID-19 deniers refuse to get vaccinated in Germany, but at the same time want to have the coveted COVID-19 passports that make access to public life and venues such as restaurants, theaters, swimming pools or workplaces much easier.

-In most schools across the country, students also no longer have to wear masks, which has led teachers’ associations to warn of possible conflicts in class.
+In most schools in Germany, students also no longer have to wear masks, which has led teachers’ associations to warn of possible conflicts in class.

 Health experts say the most recent surge of infections in Germany — triggered by the BA.2 omicron subvariant— may have peaked.

-On Sunday, the country’s disease control agency reported 74,053 new COVID-19 infections, less than a week ago, when the Robert Koch Institute registered 11,224 daily infections.
-However, usually the number of reported infections is lower on weekends.
+On Sunday, the country’s disease control agency reported 74,053 new COVID-19 infections in one day, while less than a week ago it reported 111,224 daily infections.

 Overall, Germany has registered 130,029 COVID-19 deaths.